 Other participant characteristics, however, could be considered for moderation analyses.
-An important consideration is that analyses of distinct subgroups would have lower statistical power
+An important consideration is that analyses of distinct subgroups would have lower statistical power to detect effects than would the analyses of the continuous moderators previously tested.
+We propose conducting two subgroup analyses of substantive interest.

-&lt;sup>16 Previously selected focal children will continue to be analyzed using their previously constructed sampling weights.
-For newly selected focal children, we will construct sampling weights that are the inverse of the probability of selection.
-We will construct non-response weights for the analysis using the same method used at the 20-month and 37-month analyses.
+Differences in intervention impacts by race on housing outcomes were explored in additional research conducted with Family Options Study data.
+Solari et al. (2021) compared White and Black families offered SUB versus those offered usual care, finding similar voucher lease-up and the 20-month and 37-month analyses.
 These weights will address potential bias from unit non-response to the adult survey, the child survey, and the adult child survey.
 The final analysis weight for parent-reported child outcomes will be the product of the family non-response weight and the child sampling weight.
 The final analysis weight for child survey and adult child survey outcomes will be the product of the family non-response weight, the child sampling weight, and the child survey/adult child survey non-response weight.

-&lt;sup>17 A small amount of missing data on baseline covariates was addressed using a single stochastic imputation (see Gubits et al., 2013, Section 3.3).
+A small amount of missing data on baseline covariates was addressed using a single stochastic imputation (see Gubits et al., 2013, Section 3.3).